scipp/beamlime/docs/user-guide/dream-demo.md

 ## Troubleshooting

-Beamlime persists some config in Kafka.
+ESSlivedata persists some config in Kafka.
 In case this is causing hard-to-debug issues, you can clear the Kafka topics.
 First, cancel all the services, otherwise some topics are automatically recreated (with incorrect settings).
 Then run: